 The Sweet Spot

-At the lowest level, you can design electrical systems using spreadsheets, graphical diagram, and 2D CAD tools.
+At the lowest level, you can design electrical systems using spreadsheets, graphical diagrams, and 2D CAD tools.
 At the highest end, there are incredibly powerful and expensive tools that offer far more capability than what many small and mid-sized companies need.
 Solid Edge Wiring and Harness Design hits the sweet spot for these companies.
 It is the right amount of functionality.

 Automation, Reporting, Simulation

 These three capability areas offer significant benefits to electrical engineers.
 The automation and reporting will shorten design times and allow engineers to explore more alternatives.
 The simulation capabilities will allow them to verify the design before moving to prototyping, allowing organizations to avoid respins and multiple rounds of testing.